chaohao1214/Subscription-Status-Viewer/README.md

 VITE_STRIPE_PUBLISHABLE_KEY=your_publishable_key_here

 # Backend: Stripe Secret Key
-# SECURITY: This is ONLY used server-side, never exposed to frontend
+# SECURITY: This is ONLY used server-side, never exposed to the frontend
 # Get this from: https://dashboard.stripe.com/test/apikeys
 STRIPE_SECRET_KEY=your_secret_key_here